 Taxila

-Taxila is a historical city located in Rawalpindi District, Punjab, Pakistan.
-Which has its roots from the Gandhara period. era, it was considered an important Buddhist and Hindu center.
+Under Emperor Asoka and during the Gandhara period, Taxila thrived as a seat of learning, with a university housing over 10,500 students.
+Excavations have revealed streets, houses, stupas, and artifacts now displayed in the Taxila Museum.
+It has its roots in the Gandhara period.
 It is said that Alexander the Great captured this city in 326 BC and stayed here for five days.

 The Greek ruler Demetrius I of Bactria conquered the Gandhara region in 190 BC and made Taxila their capital.
 Even during the era of Maharaja Ashoka, this city was at its peak and was the center of Buddhist learning.